Welcome to the Zenroom documentation wiki!

 by her trail of proofs: she can produce an infinite number of

-proofs, always different from one another
+proofs, always different from one another, for anyone to recognise

 the credential without even knowing who she is.